drseg/swift-fsm/README.md

 > when(.coin) | then(.unlocked)
 > ```

-In the above, no `Predicate` is specified, and its full meaning must therefore be inferred from the transition’s context.
-The scope for contextual inference is the sum of the builder blocks for all `SuperState` and `define` calls inside the braces of `turnstile.buildTable { }`.
+When `Predicate` is specified, it is inferred from the transition’s context.
+The scope for inference is between the braces of `turnstile.buildTable { }`.
 This is one reason why this function can only be called once.

-In our example, the type `Enforcement` appears in a `matching` statement elsewhere in the table, and Swift FSM will therefore infer the absent `matching` statements as follows:
+In our example, the type `Enforcement` appears in a `matching` statement elsewhere in the table, and Swift FSM will infer the absent `matching` statements:

 ```swift
 when(.coin) | then(.unlocked)